rafaelromao/keyboards/src/zmk/keyboards/lowprokb.ca/corneish-zen/readme.md

 ### ZMK

-The zmk version used for this board is the one available at https://github.com/rafaelromao/zmk/tree/rafaelromao/zen-v2.
+The zmk version used for this board is the one available at https://github.com/rafaelromao/zmk/tree/rafaelromao/zen-v2, which contains some experimental code from [Nick Conway](https://github.com/nickconway/zmk-config), [Cem Aksoylar](https://github.com/caksoylar/zmk-config ) and [Robert U](https://github.com/urob/zmk-config), to implement features like `optimized screen management`, `improved CapsWord`, `Swapper`, `Leader Key` and `Dynamic Macro`.

 #### Compile